 Kimberley Connection Women’s Gathering

-For six days we will be fully immersed in our natural environment.
-Sleeping under the stars, walking the land and sitting in ceremony together.
+For six days we will gather as women.
+Sleeping under the stars, walking the land and listening to Indigenous culture.

 It looks like…

 Hearing stories from indigenous elders and learning their spiritual connection to the land

 Sitting in circle as women to share our stories and learn from each other